-Chappell et al. (1998) presented preliminary results of the application of this technique to the same tropical soil as the catchmentscale model inversion was applied.
-The estimates of lateral block permeability derived from a single hillslope pulse-wave experiment (Reference name: TIKO) were $K{SVS}$ of $8.9 \times 10^{-6}$ m s-1 and $K{\rm SVS}$ 14.8 $\times$ 10-6 m s-1.
-These results are not inconsistent with those derived from their model inversion (i.e. $0.527 \times 10^{-6}$ and $13.7 \times 10^{-6} \text{ m s}^{-1}$ ) (Figure 31.6).
+Chappell et al. (1998) presented preliminary results of the application of this technique to the same tropical soil as that to which the catchment-scale model inversion was applied.
+The estimates of lateral block permeability derived from a single hillslope pulsewave experiment (Reference name: TIKO) were $K{\rm SVS}$ of 8.9 \times 10^{-6} m s-1 and K{SVS} 14.8 \times 10-6 m s-1.
+These results are not inconsistent with those derived from their model inversion (i.e. 0.527×10^{-6} and 13.7×10^{-6} m s-1) (Figure 31.6).
 Further, the hillslope-derived estimates are clearly considerably larger than any of the up-scaled, core-based values (Figure 31.6).
-These results do not falsify the idea that the water plume applied to the experimental hillslope migrates under the influence of the natural soil pipes\ and is less affected by the permeability distribution indicated by core-scale measurements.
-This same conclusion was reached by Lancaster (2000), who was able to undertake the same pulse-wave experiments, but replicated over several hillslopes within a 0.1 km catchment in northwest England (UK).
-These preliminary results, therefore, support the idea that pulse-wave experiments may be a better method of deriving 'best estimates' of whole-hillslope permeabilities, and that they could be used to evaluate the estimates derived from catchment-scale modelling.
+These results do not falsify the idea that the water plume applied to the experimental hillslope migrates under the influence of the natural soil pipes and is less affected by the permeability distribution indicated by core-scale measurements.
+This same conclusion was reached by Lancaster (2000), who was able to undertake the same pulse-wave experiments, but replicated over several hillslopes within a 0.1 km2 catchment in northwest England (UK).
+These preliminary results, therefore, support the idea that pulse-wave experiments may be a better method of deriving 'best estimates'

+of whole-hillslope permeabilities, and that they could be used to evaluate the estimates derived from catchment-scale modelling.

 Clearly, derivation of a spatial distribution of whole-hillslope permeabilities do not give sufficient information on the form of the rainfall-runoff non-linearity to become the sole method of parameterising the soil-rock component of a catchment model.
-However, it is hoped that this is may be a first step, with more conceptual work at the whole-hillslope scale being required.
+However, it is hoped that this may be a first step, with more conceptual work at the whole-hillslope scale being required.
 The central issue that arises from this case study is that core-scale measurements of key tropical soil parameters (notably soil-rock permeability), even after up-scaling, may not be meaningful for modelling catchment rainfall-runoff.